yasathedog123/Sourcetrail-test/README.md

 ```

 ### Windows
-It's probably also possible to build with pre-installed libraries, like the original build instructions describe, but it's untested and unsupported.
+System build is not tested and therefore not supported.

+### macOS
+System build is not tested and therefore not supported.

 ### Used/Supported libraries: ###